zyz9066/3D-Modeling/README.md

 # Plotting B-spline curves

 One of the good ways to develop a working knowledge of B-spline techniques is two actually write programming codes.
-This assignment is to write a program using C programming language and OpenGL (or any other programming language), which can plot an arbitrary degree B-spline curve.
+This assignment is to write a program using C programming language and OpenGL, which can plot an arbitrary degree B-spline curve.
 The program accepts an input file as follows, which defines a B-spline curve:
 ```````
 degree
 cnt_num